-B. General Land Use Plan

-Existing land uses consist of commercial and retail land uses.
-Existing land uses are shown in Exhibit 4, attached hereto and made a part hereof and include commercial, retail, office, and residential uses.
+B. General Land Use Plan Existing land uses consist of commercial, retail, office, and institutional land uses.
+Existing land uses are shown in Exhibit 4, attached hereto and made a part hereof and include commercial, retail, office, and institutional uses.

-Proposed land uses in the RPA are also to consist of commercial, retail uses.
+Proposed land uses in the RPA are to consist of commercial, retail, office, institutional, and residential uses.
 Intended land uses will conform to the Village's Comprehensive Plan.
 Exhibit 5, attached hereto and made a part of this Plan designates the proposed general land uses in the Redevelopment Project Area.